jaime-varela/words_to_numbers/README.md

 https://play.google.com/store/apps/details?id=com.dahak.wordstonumbers

 The java code has been tested the most while the c++ has been tested least, if there are bugs please let me know.
+Both code sets are not optimized yet.

 The only public methods for the java classes are: